 5.2.
 Indian Biryani

-Biryani is a fragrant, layered dish of chicken and rice seasoned with aromatic spices such as cardamom and cloves, often garnished with fried onions and boiled eggs.
+Biryani is a layered chicken and rice dish with spices like cardamom and cloves, topped with fried onions or eggs.

 5.3.
 Mediterranean Chicken and Rice